Bat Conservation Trust: Magazines

-Bat News

 The first issue of Bat News was published in September 1984, and the magazine is now published three times a year.
 Bat News features news, research updates and in-depth features regarding the organization and its work.

-The Young Bat Worker

-The Young Bat Worker is BCT's magazine for their Young Batworkers’ Club, specifically for members under 16 years old.
-It features bat-themed activities, games, stories, competitions and curriculum guidance for teachers and is also published three times a year.

 Bat groups

-BCT provides support for over 90 bat groups across the UK.
-The groups are made up of dedicated volunteers and vary in size, ranging from a few individuals to groups with hundreds of members.
+BCT provides support for over 80 bat groups across the UK.
+Made up of dedicated volunteers, they vary in size from a few individuals to hundreds of members.
 Bat groups organise and carry out frontline conservation.
-The activities each group undertakes will vary but include surveys and monitoring projects, leading bat walks and giving talks, research projects, bat care and rehabilitation.
-Individual groups run local fundraising events for their group and BCT.
+The activities each group undertakes will vary but include surveys and monitoring projects, leading bat walks and giving talks, research studies, bat care and rehabilitation.
+Individual groups fundraise locally for their group and for BCT.

-Events, Training and Awards
+Events and training

+BCT organises the National Bat Conference, held annually, at a different university venue, each September.
+The conference programme begins with a bat walk on Friday evening, followed by talks and workshops across the weekend.
+The BCT AGM is also held on the Saturday.

+Five smaller English regional conferences are held in spring over a three year cycle, and there are separate events for Scotland and Wales.

-BCT runs the annual National Bat Conference which takes place across one weekend in September.
-The conference programme includes talks, workshops and the presentation of both the Vincent Weir and Pete Guest Awards.
-BCT also runs a number of training courses throughout the year for both volunteers and professionals.
+BCT runs a mixture of online and in-person training courses throughout the year for volunteers and professionals.

+Each October, during Bat Appreciation Month, BCT present BatFest, a series of online events and activities celebrating bats in the lead up to Halloween.

+Awards

+Awards are presented at the National Bat Conference.